Sir Rupert Clarke Stakes

 Like all Group 1 races in Australia, bookmakers will have odds out weeks in advance for the Sir Rupert Clarke Stakes.
 These will be ‘all-in’ fixed markets, meaning if you know a horse is targeting this race you should be able to secure some juicy odds.

-Other races’ winners who have then gone on to win the Sir Rupert Clarke Stakes include the Group 2 Lets Elope Stakes and the Group 1 Memsie Stakes, which have both provided two winners.
-This year’s winners Pretty Brazen and Behemoth both look set to be major players in this years version.
+Other races’ winners who have then gone on to win the Sir Rupert Clarke Stakes include the Group 1 Memsie Stakes, which have both provided three winners including 2020 winner Behemoth.

 The race has traditionally suited four year olds and up, with only Exceed and Excel in 2003 and Testa Rossa in 1999 winning it as a three year old.